zencephalon/expo/packages/html-elements/README.md

 ### `<Caption/>`

 Used to caption your table.
-Excepts text as a child.
+Accepts text as a child.

 | Platform | Output                      |
 | -------- | --------------------------- |